English Chart of the African Coast from an Influential Atlas

 Scarce sea chart of the west coast of Africa from Senegal to Angola, from the Atlas Maritimus & Commercialis . . . , published in London in 1728.

+In 2015, a complete example of the atlas sold for £27,500 at Christie's in London.
 While the collaboration was impressive, the atlas never achieved the same commercial success.
-As such, the maps are quite scarce on the market.
-The full name of the book was the
+As such, the charts are quite scarce on the market.

 John Senex (1678-1740) was one of the foremost mapmakers in England in the early eighteenth century.
 He was also a surveyor, globemaker, and geographer.
 As a young man, he was apprenticed to Robert Clavell, a bookseller.
 He worked with several mapmakers over the course of his career, including Jeremiah Seller and Charles Price.
 In 1728, Senex was elected as a Fellow of the Royal Society, a rarity for mapmakers.
 The Fellowship reflects his career-long association as engraver to the Society and publisher of maps by Edmund Halley, among other luminaries.
 He is best known for his English Atlas (1714), which remained in print until the 1760s.
 After his death in 1740 his widow, Mary, carried on the business until 1755.
 Thereafter, his stock was acquired by William Herbert and Robert Sayer (maps) and James Ferguson (globes).